schwarzer-vulpecula/mini-forum-rails/sessions.markdown

 Although it is strange to `return true` for `higher_rank?` when the user is the current user, I find it easier to do it this way because most things that use this validation often require the user to be able to do it on themselves as well.

 Another important thing I have done here is that the session will only store `user_id`.
-The `current_user` function will query the database with it and then store it as a variable.
+The `current_user` method will query the database with it and then store it as a variable.
 It will try to not query the database every time a reference to the current user is needed.
 This will reduce the workload of the database.

 ## Redirection After Signing In